- What is Quick Search?

 NOTE: Using a mix of Boolean operators in a single search string - e.g., (stocks OR bonds) AND prices - will not be processed correctly in a Basic Search.
 Use the Advanced Search to create these more complex searches.
 Once the search is entered, the appropriate syntax will appear in the search box - e.g., (stocks | bonds) (prices)

-In the Advanced Search, use the drop-down menus to construct a Boolean search.
-Search words can be restricted to certain fields (i.e., Title, Author, Subject) and a variety of Boolean operators can be combined in a single search.
+In the Advanced Search, use the drop-down menus to restrict searches to certain indexes (i.e., Keyword, Title, Author, Subject) and use one or more Boolean operators (AND, OR, NOT) to search for a combination words in a single search.

 Can wildcard symbols be used?